We use cookies on this website.

 What is the difference between phishing and spear phishing?

 Phishing is a mass attack involving a generic message sent to thousands of recipients.
-Spear phishing is a targeted attack: the attacker personalizes their message using specific information about the victim (name, position, current projects, hierarchy).
-Spear phishing is much more difficult to detect and more costly: $4.8 million per incident according to IBM 2025.
+Spear phishing is a targeted attack: the attacker personalizes the message using specific information about the victim (name, job title, current projects, organizational hierarchy).
+Spear phishing is much harder to detect and more costly: $4.8 million per incident, according to IBM 2025.

-Key indicators: a slightly modified sender address (e.g., nom-prenom@entreprlse.com instead of company.com), an unusual sense of urgency, a request to transfer or share login details, or an unexpected attachment.
-Please note: with generative AI, spelling mistakes have disappeared from spear phishing emails.
+Key indicators: a slightly altered sender address (e.g., nom-prenom@entreprlse.com instead of company.com), an unusual sense of urgency, a request for a wire transfer or to share login credentials, or an unexpected attachment.
+Note: With generative AI, spelling mistakes have disappeared from spear-phishing emails.

 How can you protect your business from spear phishing?

-Five priority measures: harden workstations (block macros, restrict PowerShell), deploy EDR to detect post-click behavior, filter emails upstream (DMARC, DKIM, SPF), raise awareness and test employees through quarterly simulations, and deploy MFA on all critical accounts.
+Five priority measures: harden workstations (block macros, restrict PowerShell), deploy an EDR solution to detect post-click behavior, filter emails at the source (DMARC, DKIM, SPF), raise employee awareness and test them through quarterly simulations, and implement MFA for all critical accounts.

 Is employee training enough to combat spear phishing?

-No. According to the Verizon DBIR 2025, the average click rate on phishing simulations remains around 1.5%, and this rate is not significantly reduced by training.
-Awareness is necessary but insufficient.
-This is why technicalhardening of workstations is essential: it blocks exploitation even when an employee clicks.
+No. According to the 2025 Verizon DBIR, the average click-through rate for phishing simulations remains around 1.5%, and training does not significantly reduce this rate.
+Awareness is necessary but not sufficient.
+That is why technical hardening of workstations is essential: it prevents exploitation even when an employee clicks on a link.

 Immediately isolate the workstation from the network, change compromised credentials, alert the IT team or security provider, and check connection logs to detect lateral movement.
 If EDR is deployed, it can automatically isolate the workstation.
 Document the incident for the NIS2 report if the company is affected.